- Preparing for graduate studies

 Curriculum vitae (CV)

-Unlike employers and some other departments and faculties, economics departments generally put less weight into your extracurricular activities and employment history, unless they are research-relevant (e.g. research assistance, economic analysis for a think tank, etc.).
-However, if you took time off or have gaps in your schooling, it is important to demonstrate what you were doing instead during those gaps.
+Unlike employers and some other departments and faculties, economics departments generally put less weight into your extracurricular activities and employment history, unless they are research-relevant (e.g. research assistantship, economic analysis for a think tank, etc.).
+However, if you took time off or have gaps in your schooling, it is important to demonstrate what you were doing during those gaps.

 Statement of purpose